orenazad/berkeley_lockup_generator/how-to.md

 Custom input works great for one-off jobs that need to be done quickly or for any sort of testing.
 Simply enter the relevant information in the three text boxes present.
 You *only* need to enter information in the relevant text boxes.
 If untouched, the default text in the boxes will not be used.

-After filling out the relevant text boxes, select the *output path* as described in TODO: OUTPUT PATH LINK and select export! *The progress bar will not change when using the custom input option, but the script will alert you when finished.* TODO: Set an alert for custom inputs.
+After filling out the relevant text boxes, select the *output path* as described below and select export! *The progress bar will not change when using the custom input option, but the script will alert you when finished.* TODO: Set an alert for custom inputs, single line, and in general.

 ### **CSV File**